I was asked the following on Quora so here is my answer.

 Commanders - Bears should have beat them last year.
 I think they take this one.

-Browns - It seems if the Bears play the browns early in the season they lose, if it is later, they win.
+Browns - It seems if the Bears play the Browns early in the season they lose, if it is later, they win.
+Update from the Future: Now that the schedule has been released, count this as a win.

 If my optimism is correct, they are 12 and 5 and easily secure a wild card berth well before the season is over, and might even be able to rest players if the math shows they cannot improve their position.